dsaidgovsg/terraform-modules/modules/core/packer/nomad_clients/README.md

   empty to not install anything.
 - `extra_vars`: Additional variables to pass to Ansible via the [`-e`](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html#cmdoption-ansible-playbook-e) flag.
 This is useful for additional variables that are available in the Ansible playbooks used to provision the packer images.

+### Post Bootstrap Configuration

+After the initial bootstrap, if you have applied one of the following post bootstrap modules, you should set the following options to install whatever pre-requisite is required in the AMI:

+- Vault PKI

+The following options are common to all of the integrations:

+- `consul_host`: The host for which Consul is accessible.
+Defaults to empty.
+If set to empty, all post bootstrap integration will be disabled.
+- `consul_port`: Port where Consul is accessible.
+Defaults to 443
+- `consul_scheme`: Scheme to access Consul.
+Defaults to "https"
+- `consul_token`: ACL token to access Consul
+- `consul_integration_prefix`: Prefix to look for Consul integration values.
+Do not change this unless you have also modified the values in the appropriate modules.
+Defaults to "terraform/"

 ## Building Image

 If you have a `vars.json` variables file containing changes to the above variables, you may run: